Type of Journey

 The San and Khoi people are the original inhabitants of Botswana.
 For years the country has displayed a rich culture and tradition.
 So, along with safaris, travelers can also encounter a vibrant culture during a Botswana trip.

 Botswana has an unusual topography.
 Up to 70 percent of its territory is covered by the Kalahari Desert.
 The Okavango Delta is the world’s largest inland delta found in Botswana.
 Alongside deltas and deserts, the country has diverse wildlife habitats.
 It has grasslands and savannahs supporting significant biodiversity.
-Victoria falls sit in close proximity to Botswana.
+Victoria Falls sits in close proximity to Botswana.
 Travelers can visit this attraction easily by opting for Botswana travel packages.

 Game drives and safaris are immensely exciting as you get to see the wildlife from a lot closer than you can imagine, and you can see them in their natural habitat.